Joseph Dando: Early career

 Dando was born in Somers Town, London in 1806.
-He studied the violin with his uncle Gaetano Brandi, then from 1819 he was a pupil of Nicolas Mori for about seven years.
+He studied the violin with his uncle Gaetano Brandi.
+He was a pupil of Nicolas Mori for about seven years from 1819.

-In 1831 he joined the Philharmonic Orchestra, where he played until 1855.
-For many years he led the orchestras of the Classical Harmonists and Choral Harmonists societies in London.
+He joined the Philharmonic Orchestra in 1831 where he played until 1855.
+For many years, he led the orchestras of the Classical Harmonists and Choral Harmonists societies in London.
 In 1832 he played in the first performance in England of Beethoven's Fidelio.

 He was the first to introduce public concerts in England consisting entirely of chamber music: on 23 September 1835, a benefit concert took place at the Horn Tavern, Doctor's Commons, in which Dando led an ensemble.
 It was successful, and more concerts followed.
 One such concert led by Dando, of chamber music by Onslow, Spohr, Beethoven and Corelli, was reviewed: "These chamber concerts will prove of essential benefit to the cause of sterling music.
 We cannot but recognise the promise of better days, when we witness... a large company attentively listening for a whole evening to an unvaried succession of instrumental compositions."